-Intergovernmental Federal revenue increase is inclusive of a multi-year federal ferry boat grant for new cat walks and improvements on the Buena Vista ferry.
-The decrease in federal revenue is due to the completion of capital projects in FY 2023-24.
+Intergovernmental Federal revenue decrease is due to the completion of capital projects in FY 2023-24.

-Intergovernmental State revenue increase is due to a decrease in the allocation of gas tax revenue which was primarily attributed to the county's cost match for the federal ferry boat projects in FY 2023-24.
+Intergovernmental State revenue decrease is due to the allocation of gas tax revenue which was primarily attributed to the county's cost match for the federal ferry boat projects in FY 2023-24.